TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

 ansible -i hosts.ini windows -m ansible.windows.setup
 ```

-You are seeing loads of useful informations and you can use every bit as variables in your playbooks later on!
+You are seeing loads of useful information and you can use every bit as variables in your playbooks later on!

 ### Step 2.2 - In AAP